 Strict Liability in California

-Under strict liability legal concept, an individual is liable for his conduct, even if he was not acting negligently.
+Under strict liability, an individual is liable for his conduct, even if he was not acting negligently.
 Generally, to prove the claim the victims are required to show that the defendant’s conduct was negligent.
 However, under strict liability, the victims do not have to prove the defendant’s negligence.
-According to the statue, the dog owner will likely be liable for damages:

-- Whether or not the dog had previously bitten anyone
+- Whether or not the dog had previously bitten anyone; and

-- Whether or not the owner had any reason to believe that the dog could act aggressively and be dangerous for people
+- Whether or not the owner had any reason to believe that the dog could act aggressively toward people

 California’s statute imposes strict liability only on the dog’s owner.
 However, under the statute, other persons, such as a keeper or handler, can also be deemed an “owner.”
 They can also be responsible for a victim’s injuries, but not under the strict liability statute.
 To be found guilty, a handler or a keeper must have prior knowledge of the dog’s aggressive acts, such as a prior bite.

-When a person enters a property of another one he has a reasonable expectation that he won’t be injured or hurt.
-This is called a “standard of care.”
-A property owner of the property or the occupier owes a certain standard of care to any person on his property.
-Thus, it is the owner’s obligation to maintain a safe environment for all individuals entering his premises and this includes keeping potentially dangerous animals away from people or being sure to put up warning signs.
+When a person enters the property of another one he has a reasonable expectation that he won’t be injured or hurt.
+A property owner of the property or the occupier owes a due of care to third parties.
+Thus, it is the owner’s obligation to maintain a safe environment for all individuals entering his premises.
+This includes keeping potentially dangerous animals away from people or put up warning signs.